Am0031/employee-tracker/README.md

 ## Summary of the project and links

 This is a team profile generator using node.js, the inquirer package and MySQL.
+It also uses an express server and has routes set up for potential future updates and front end extensions.

 Github repo: [Go to Repo](https://github.com/Am0031/employee-tracker/tree/dev) Demo video: [Go to Demo video]()